Welcome to the Biology Graduate Program. Below is some preliminary information to help plan for your arrival.

-International students will need to present their study permit in person to the School of Graduate and Postdoctoral Studies (SGPS) located in room 4180 of the Support Services Building in order to be term-activated.
+International students will need to present their study permit in person to the School of Graduate and Postdoctoral Studies (SGPS) located in the International and Graduate Affairs Building room 1N07 in order to be term-activated.
 Tuition owing will be processed after you are term-activated and you are required to arrange for payment of your tuition balance within five business days.
 Tuition fees not paid by the due date may incur late fees.
-After you report to SGPS, please provide the Biology Graduate Coordinator with a copy of your study permit.
+Please let us know once you have provided your study permit to the School of Graduate and Postdoctoral Studies.
 We will then be able to assign your WGRS funds to offset your tuition.

 If you have not already done so, you will be required to set up a local bank account.
 The following link will provide you with the details to update the Human Resources system with your banking information for direct deposit information.

 You must obtain your photo student ID card (if you do not already have one) from the Registrar's Office (Western Student Services Building room 1120).
 The Registrar's Office will be able to answer any health insurance inquiries that you may have.

 Please ensure that you activate and use your UWO grad student email account as it will be added to our departmental email lists and all future correspondence will be sent to you via that address.
 Please do not forward your UWO email to an outside service provider as this causes many problems with email.
 If you are having problems activating this account, please contact Information Technology Services (see http://www.uwo.ca/its/helpdesk/index.html).